-The new mortgage loans to be financed with the proceeds of the Series 57-A Bonds (whether Program Loans, Series 57 Securitized Mortgage Loans or the Series 57 DPA Loans), including proceeds of the Series 56 Bonds transferred to the Series 57 Program Account, must meet the following eligibility requirements:
+The new mortgage loans to be financed with the proceeds of the Series 58-A Bonds (with respect to the Program Loans, Series 58 Securitized Mortgage Loans or the Series 58 DPA Loans), must meet the following eligibility requirements:

 Residence Requirements.
-All residences for which owner financing is provided with the proceeds of the Series 57-A Bonds must be single family residences located within the State, each of which can reasonably be expected to become the principal residence of the mortgagor within 60 days after the financing is provided.
+All residences for which owner financing is provided with the proceeds of the Series 58-A Bonds must be single family residences located within the State, each of which can reasonably be expected to become the principal residence of the mortgagor within 60 days after the financing is provided.
 Each borrower is required to certify at the closing of the home mortgage loan that he or she intends to make the financed residence his principal residence within 60 days.

 Absence of Prior Home Ownership.
 Except as described below, at least 95% of the proceeds of an issue, exclusive of a reasonably required reserve fund ("net proceeds"), must be used to finance residences of borrowers who have not had a present ownership interest in a principal residence at any time during the three-year period prior to the date on which the mortgage is executed.
-The Agency requires the borrower to provide his or her federal income tax returns for the preceding three years for review for evidence of prior ownership of a principal residence or to certify that he or she was not required to file federal income tax returns for the preceding three years, and to certify at the closing of the home mortgage loan that he or she has not had a present ownership interest in a principal residence at any time within the preceding three years.
+The Agency requires the borrower to provide his or her federal income tax returns for the preceding three years for review for evidence of prior ownership of a principal residence or to certify that he or she was not required to file federal income tax returns for the preceding three years go the home mortgage loan that he or she has not had a present ownership interest in a principal residence at any time within the preceding three years.
 The Code creates an exception from this requirement for mortgage loans for residences located in targeted areas as described below and for mortgage loans and home ownership by veterans (who have not previously received the benefit of mortgage loans as described in this sentence).